113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ### Updating a service broker
 {: #cliupdservbro}

-To update a service broker use the following command:
+To update a service broker, use the following command:

 ```
 cf ba update-service-broker <broker_name> <user_name> <password> <broker_url>